ArneCL/BlogPosts/android-service-handler-tutorial.md

 Services are long running processes, longer than say simply downloading something, that you tend to interact with, which more defines a long running process than allows it, since you still have to implement the threading of the service yourself, unless you use IntentService.

-It runs in the same process as our application, unless stated, and is stopped when our Application is, unless run via startForground() in onCreate() with a Notifcation (see end of article).
+It runs in the same process as our application, unless stated, and is stopped when our application is, unless run via startForground() in onCreate() with a Notifcation (see end of article).

 First use the 'Service' as your base class (we're not dealing with IntentService in this tutorial).

     public class OurService extends Service {

-Then the onCreate() method is called when the user called Context.startService(itsIntent), and no matter how many times the user calls this, only one onCreate is called while the service lives.
+Then the onCreate() method is called when the user called Context.startService(itsIntent), and, no matter how many times the user calls this, only one onCreate is called while the service lives.

       @Override
       public void onCreate() {